 The unisex tank top, or the XX-XY wardrobe

 Blue for boys.
 Pink for girls.
 Some comfortable in their sneakers.
-The others on heels of 12.
+Others in 12-inch heels.
 Men in the comfort of a functional style.
 Women corseted, molded, exposed, sexualized.
-Wouldn't these clichés smell a little rancid, gendered, reheated patriarchy?
-Well yes.
-In the same way that a tank top, or Marcel, is not reserved for warehouse workers in Paris, or a sweatshirt for Rocky Balboas from the four corners of the world, sartorial well-being is no longer the prerogative of gender male.
-Unisex fashion, or genderless, frees itself from the male/female distinction and brings bodies together.
-As for the spirits… it’s up to you.
-The tank top does not create equality, but it contributes to it.
+Don’t these clichés smell a little stale, gendered, and reheated patriarchy?
+Well, yes.
+Just as a tank top, or Marcel, is not reserved for warehouse workers in Paris, or sweats for Rocky Balboa from all corners of the world, wearing comfort is no longer the privilege of the male gender.
+Unisex fashion, or genderless, breaks free from the man/woman distinction and brings bodies together.
+As for minds… it’s up to you to play.
+The tank top doesn’t achieve equality, but it contributes to it.

 Comfort for all